7-peaks-software/EGAT-workshop/labs/lab-01/01-build-agent-copilot-chat/1-introduction.md

 To get started, ensure that your tenant has access via either a Pay-As-You-Go plan or a Microsoft 365 Copilot subscription.

-### Verify your license

-To verify what licenses your tenant has access to, navigate to the [Microsoft 365 admin center](https://admin.microsoft365.com).
-In the Microsoft 365 admin center, navigate to the Active users menu under Users in the left navigation menu, then select the user you'll be logging in with.
-With the selected user opened in the right fly-out menu, navigate to the Licenses and apps tab.
-Under Licenses and apps you'll be able to determine what licenses are applied to your account.
-The Billing tab in the left navigation menu displays tenant-wide capacity and product license information.

 Users with a Microsoft 365 Copilot license have the agent builder feature of Copilot Chat enabled by default.
 Users that don't have a Microsoft 365 Copilot license needs to [set up a pay-as-you-go billing plan](https://learn.microsoft.com/en-us/power-platform/admin/pay-as-you-go-set-up?tabs=classic) through either the Microsoft 365 admin center or the Power Platform admin center.

-### If you're attending an instructor-led workshop

-If you're attending an Instructor-led Agent in a Day event, you may be provided a tenant to use from your instructor that will be pre-configured for you to use.
-This tenant will have a Microsoft 365 Copilot license and a Microsoft Copilot Studio license, which will provide access to all the Microsoft 365 Copilot Chat features used in this module.

 ### Accessing Microsoft 365 Copilot Chat